What Is a Root Canal?

 There are more than 15 million root canals performed each year in the United States.
 This makes it one of the most common dental procedures.
 This simple procedure can save your natural teeth and prevent unnecessary extractions and tooth replacements.

-A root canal is a procedure used to treat severely decayed or infected teeth.
+A root canal is a procedure used to treat severely decayed or infected teeth in Chicago, IL.
 The inside of a tooth contains a soft material called the pulp.
 It is a nerve that allows the tooth to feel sensations.
 If the exterior of a tooth becomes damaged to the point where the pulp is exposed, an infection may occur.
 Symptoms of a root canal infection include swelling of the gums and face, increased sensitivity to temperature, and severe toothache.
 If left untreated, the infection can result in abscesses and ultimately, tooth loss.

 Why Do I Need a Root Canal?